mmtaee/ocserv-users-management/README.md

 download install.sh and run only in your server to install ocserv and ocserv user managemnet web pannel

+add to end of visudo :
+    #www-data ALL = NOPASSWD: /usr/bin/ocpasswd

+to sync db with ocpasswd file in pannel:
+    #chmod 644 /etc/ocserv/ocpasswd

 chmod 755 install.sh

 login user pannel params :